Jim Allister

-Background
+Early life and education

-Allister was born in Listooder, Crossgar, in County Down where he lived until he was nine when his family moved to Craigantlet, Newtownards.
+Jim Allister was born on 2 April 1953 in Listooder, near Crossgar in County Down, where he lived until he was nine, when his family moved to Craigantlet, just outside Newtownards.
+His parents, Robert Allister and Mary Jane Allister (née McCrory), were Protestants from County Monaghan; Robert (1911–1998) was from the townland of Leagh, just south of Monaghan.
+They had moved northeast to County Down from County Monaghan in 1949 or 1950.

 Allister was a pupil at Barnamaghery Primary School and later Dundonald Primary School when he moved house.
-After attending Regent House Grammar School in Newtownards, Allister graduated with a Bachelor of Laws with Honours in Constitutional Law from Queen's University, Belfast.
-In 1974, he unsuccessfully stood for the post of President of Queen's University Belfast Students' Union.
+After attending Regent House Grammar School in Newtownards, Allister graduated from Queen's University Belfast with a Bachelor of Laws degree with honours in constitutional law.
+In 1974, he unsuccessfully stood for the post of president of Queen's University Belfast Students' Union.

-He was called to the Bar of Northern Ireland as a barrister in 1976, where he specialised in criminal law, and, in 2001, was called to the Senior Bar as a Queen's Counsel.

-Political career
+Student activist

 Allister quit the Official Unionist Party (OUP) to join the DUP at its founding in 1971.
-In June 1972, as chairman of the Queen's University Democratic Unionist Party Association, Allister wrote a letter published in the Belfast Telegraph arguing that Ian Paisley was closely aligned with Enoch Powell's "integrationist" stance that Northern Ireland should be closer to the rest of the United Kingdom, and that other Unionist leaders were in favour of devolution.
+In June 1972, as chairman of the Queen's University Democratic Unionist Party Association, Allister wrote a letter published in the Belfast Telegraph arguing that Ian Paisley was closely aligned with Enoch Powell's "integrationist" stance that Northern Ireland should be closer to the rest of the United Kingdom, and that other unionist leaders were in favour of devolution.
 In March 1973 Allister was elected to the post of publicity officer for the Queen's DUP Association.
 He was involved in the 1974 Ulster Workers' Council strike against the Sunningdale Agreement, which had been signed the previous December.
 A senior loyalist politician recalled walking into the Ulster Workers' Council HQ on Hawthornden Road in Belfast to find Allister and Peter Robinson "giggling" while phoning Social Democratic and Labour Party (SDLP) headquarters claiming to be Catholics in distress in a loyalist area afflicted by the strike and asking the SDLP to send a car to rescue them.
 He served as a European Parliament assistant to Ian Paisley from 1980 to 1982.